Bairavaa

-The film had a worldwide release on 12 January 2017.
-The film received mixed reviews with praise for Vijay's performance, action sequences, dialogues, soundtrack and score.
-The film completed a 50-day theatrical run and performed well financially.
+Bairavaa was released on 12 January 2017 and received mixed to positive reviews from critics.

 Plot

-Bairavaa is a collection agent for ICICI Bank in Chennai, who is willing to employ even violent means to get back money from debtors.
+Bairavaa is a collection agent for ICCI Bank in Chennai, willing to employ even violent means to get back money from debtors.
 During his manager's daughter's wedding, he comes across Malarvizhi, a medical student from Kallidaikurichi in Tirunelveli district, and falls in love with her.
-When he goes to the Koyambedu bus station to propose his love to Malar before she leaves Chennai, he notices her cornered by a group of thugs who plan to kill her as she was allegedly involved in an attack on Union Minister's son Charan.
-However, they back off after receiving a call from Periyakannu alias PK from Tirunelveli, who tells them not to harm her.
+He cutely talks to her and tries to get to know her.
+When he goes to the Koyambedu bus station to propose his love to Malar before she leaves Chennai, he notices her cornered by a group of thugs who plan to kill her as she is allegedly involved in an attack on Union Minister's son Charan.
+However, they back off after Periyakannu alias PK from Tirunelveli calls them and tells them not to harm her.
 Bairavaa confronts Malar, who reveals why PK spared her life.

-Malar studies in PK Medical College in Tirunelveli, whose chairman is PK, a butcher-turned-influential gangster and politician who runs Tirunelveli along with his right-hand man Kottai Veeran.
+Past: Malar studies at PK Medical College in Tirunelveli, whose chairman is PK, a butcher-turned-influential gangster and politician, who runs Tirunelveli along with his right-hand man, Kottai Veeran.
 The college has no basic facilities, including a proper building and good doctors.
-Malar and her friend Vaishali lodged a complaint against the college to the MCI, who decided to blacklist the college after noting the poor facilities.
+Malar and her friend, Vaishali, filed a complaint against the college to the MCI, who decided to suspend the college after noting the poor facilities.
+To save his reputation, PK makes a deal with the MCI officials to revoke the suspension in exchange for them to sleep with a girl from the college.
+Vaishali is the girl chosen by the officials, where she is later found raped and dead from next morning.
+Malar's father, who is a police officer, begins the investigation into PK's involvement in Vaishali's death, but PK kills him in retribution.